-The very first thing we like to do with this easy Rapini recipe is to snuggle it in-between two fresh slices of bread or as a side-dish.
+The first thing we like to do with this easy Rapini recipe is snuggled it between two fresh slices of bread or as a side dish.

-Italian Rapini salad is SO GOOD and easy to make by using cold prepared rapini adding a bit of extra-virgin olive oil and a good red wine vinegar, fresh chopped garlic and salt.
-That’s it.
-Delicious.
+Italian Rapini salad is SO GOOD and easy to make by using cold prepared rapini, adding a bit of extra-virgin olive oil, good red wine vinegar, fresh chopped garlic, and salt.

-If you are on a Keto Diet try using Konjac noodles or Nu Pasta Noodles both are equally delicious in soups and pastas.
+If you are on a Keto Diet, try using Konjac noodles or Nu Pasta Noodles.
+Both are equally delicious in soups and pasta.

-Rapini Pasta Fritata is also a big Italian hit in Italy and tastes delicious hot or cold.
+Rapini Pasta Frittata is also a big Italian hit in Italy and tastes delicious hot or cold.